 - Travel and accommodation to Canberra for five nights

-- National Press Club lunch attendance and question
+- Attend a National Press Club lunch and ask a question

-- Mentorship from members of the Canberra Women in Media Committee
+- Mentorship from the members of the Women in Media Canberra committee

-- The winner will spend time in a variety of Canberra and Press Gallery newsrooms throughout the week.
+- The winner will spend time in a variety of Canberra and Press Gallery newsrooms during the week

-She is the co-patron of Women in Media, a networking initiative for Australian women in media modelled on a successful group first established in Western Australia in 2005.
+She is the national co-patron of Women in Media, a mentoring, networking, and professional development initiative for Australian women in media modelled on a successful group first established in Western Australia in 2005.

 The award is the first of its kind in encouraging young female rural and regional journalists to experience first-hand the complexities of the media and political landscape across the nation’s capital.